Katie Ledecky passes Michael Phelps for most individual golds at world championships

 Regan Smith of the United States picked up the silver in 2:04.94, while Peng Xuwei of China got the bronze in 2:06.74.

-Sarah Sjoestroem of Sweden continued her dominance with gold in the women’s 50-meter butterfly.
-The 29-year-old won in 24.77 and has now won the event five consecutive times at the worlds.
-The win brought Sjoestroem’s individual medals at the worlds to 20, equaling Phelps’ mark.
+Sarah Sjöström of Sweden continued her dominance with gold in the 50 butterfly.
+The 29-year-old won in 24.77 seconds and has now won the event five consecutive times at the worlds.
+The win brought Sjöström’s individual medals at the worlds to 20, equaling Phelps’ mark.

-“There are not too many secrets,” Sjoestroem said to her longevity.
+“There are not too many secrets,” Sjöström said about her longevity.
 “Just do the work every day, go to practice, and stay humble.”

 Zhang Yufei of China, who took gold in the 100 fly, claimed the silver in 25.05, while American Gretchen Walsh got the bronze in 25.46.